Time-Coder/smartpool/README.md

         Args:
             func: The callable to execute.
             args: The arguments to pass to the callable.
+May contain `Future` objects — they will be automatically resolved before the task runs.
             kwargs: The keyword arguments to pass to the callable.
+May contain `Future` objects.
             cpu_mode_res: Resource requirements when running on CPU.
             gpu_mode_res: Resource requirements when running on GPU.
             use_torch: Whether to enable PyTorch tensor sharing and device migration.

         Returns:
             A concurrent.futures.Future representing the given call.
+        """

+    @classmethod
+    def config(cls, pool_name: str, *args, **kwargs) -> None: ...
+        """
+        Pre-configure a named pool instance for later retrieval via `cls.instance(pool_name)`.
+        Used together with the `@pool.task` decorator.

+        Example:
+            ThreadPool.config(pool_name="pre_post", max_workers=4)
+        """

+    @classmethod
+    def instance(cls, pool_name: str) -> Pool: ...
+        """
+        Get or create a pool instance by name.
+If the named pool was previously configured with `config()`, it is created with those arguments; otherwise default arguments are used.
+        """

+    @classmethod
+    def task(cls, func: Callable = None, *, pool_name: str = "default", **submit_kwargs) -> Callable: ...
+        """
+        Decorator that turns a function into a task submitted to a named pool.
+        Supports two forms:

+        @ThreadPool.task                                 # no arguments (pool_name="default")
+        @ThreadPool.task(pool_name="x", cpu_mode_res=...) # with arguments

+        The decorated function returns a Future when called.
         """

     def map(